Learn about the context and the fundamental concepts of The Yoga Sutras of Patanjali.

-The Yoga Sutras of Patanjali were compiled somewhere between 50 BCE and 300 CE and over its four chapters describe the philosophy of 'yoga' as experienced and practiced in that era.
+The Yoga Sutras of Patanjali were compiled somewhere between 50 BCE and 300 CE and its four chapters describe the philosophy of 'yoga' as experienced and practiced in that era.

 However, its Sutras (aphorisms) remain as relevant today as they ever were.

-In essence, The Yoga Sutras of Patanjali could be described as a kind of ‘guidebook’ which offer lessons to the modern-day yogi on the purpose of yoga and how to live a more meaningful life.
+In essence, The Yoga Sutras of Patanjali can be described as a kind of ‘guidebook’ which offer lessons to the modern-day yogi on the purpose of yoga and how to live a more meaningful life.

-In this course, Anat explains and reflects upon the most pivotal Sutras from the first two chapters: Samadhi-pada and Sadhana-pada.
+In this course, Anat explores and reflects upon the most pivotal Sutras from the first two chapters: Samadhi-pada and Sadhana-pada.
 She invites you to contemplate the purpose of practicing yoga beyond Asana, as a road towards self-realization.

-Some of the concepts you will uncover:
+Some concepts you will uncover:

 The course starts with a short introduction of basic yoga philosophy concepts and finishes with a short chanting session.
 If you’d like to learn more about yoga philosophy in general, please take a look at Anat’s Fundamentals of Yoga Philosophy course.